timrogers/migrate-github-project/README.md

 If you don't want to map a repository - for example because it hasn't been migrated - just delete the line from the CSV or leave the `target_repository` blank.
 If a repository hasn't been mapped, project items related to that repository will be skipped during the import.

 ### Step 5.
-Import your project into your migratin target
+Import your project into your migration target

 You've exported your data and filled out the repository mappings template.
 You can now import your project into your migration target.